Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: COLLEGE AND CAREER READINESS BENCHMARK: By June 2024, Spring Branch Middle School will increase the percentage of students who meet the college and career readiness benchmarks on the PSAT 8/9 by 5 percentage points in Evidence-based reading and writing (ERW) and 5 percentage points in mathematics.
+Performance Objective 5: COLLEGE AND CAREER READINESS BENCHMARK: By June 2025, Spring Branch Middle School will increase the percentage of students who meet the college and career readiness benchmarks on the PSAT 8/9 by 5 percentage points in Reading and Writing (RW) and 5 percentage points in Mathematics.

 Strategy 1: Measure college and career readiness of students as measured on MAP "On-Track" to College Board benchmark performance in reading and math.